dwmkerr/ark-demo/demos/pr-review-workflow/README.md

 **Agentic Review of Pull Requests against Configurable Standards**

-An agent is used to review each pull request, against a configurable and version controlled set of standards, via MCP.
-TODO note that model could be configured based on complexity/scope.
+An agent reviews each pull request against configurable standards via MCP.
+Failed reviews are automatically retried with exponential backoff to handle rate limits.

 **Optional Commentary on Pull Requests, with Attribution**